 6) Panama – Retire comfortably on $1,000 per month

 The Santa Fe area boasts a cost of living of about $1,000 per month.
 Panama City, the countries largest urban area are much more expensive than other areas of the nation.
 The national health can insurance is a fraction of the cost in the USA and is quite good.
 There is a world-class airport in Santa Fe.
 Another advantage for Americans is that Panama uses the US dollar as their currency.

 Humidity can be a problem but if you like the warmth this could be a great option.
 Your retirement income will stretch very far in Panama.

 5) Belize – Retire comfortably on $1,250 per month

-If you are extremely health and enjoy getting back to natural and unwinding you should do some more investigation of Belize as a retirement option.
+If you are extremely healthy and enjoy getting back to nature and unwinding you should do some more investigation of Belize as a retirement option.

 4) France – Retire comfortably on $1,185 per month

 In the Languedoc area, the cost of living is about $1,185 per month.
 To establish residency you have to proof of income.
 A retirement pension is considered such proof.
 You can buy real estate as a foreigner (which is not true in all other countries eg. Philippines).
 That being said property prices are not such a deal as other countries we’ve profiled here.
 A one-bedroom apartment would cost about $640 per month.